-The following are the top 10 most-read blogs of 2021 and each one is worth your time!
+The following are the top 10 NFPT blogs of 2021 and each one is worth your time!

 Connective tissue is the most abundant and varied tissue in the body.
 Most likely, the first variety that comes to mind are your dense tissues, such as tendons and ligaments that connect our muscles and bones together, and are those which our fitness clients are most familiar.